iLert/docs/integrations/aws-event-bridge.md

 ## FAQ <a href="#faq" id="faq"></a>

-**Can I link multiple Amazon EventBridge sources to an iLert account?**
+**Can I link multiple Amazon EventBridge sources to an ilert account?**

 Yes.